replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/run.md

         args: ["-c", "5", "google.com"]
 ```

-### Included resources
+### Included Resources

-Result of the run collector will be stored in the `host-collectors/run-host` directory of the support bundle.
+The results of the `run` collector are stored in the `host-collectors/run-host` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is unset it will be named `run-host.json`.
+If the `collectorName` field is unset, it will be named `run-host.json`.

 Example of the resulting file: